mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms_and_workspaces/02_workspace_validators.rst

 Workspace Validators
 ====================

-As with the basic (int, float etc) types there are some special validators for checking input workspaces.
+As with the basic types (int, float, etc.) there are some special validators for checking input workspaces.

 Those currently available are: